-If self-catering in the cottages, there are plenty of groceries available locally.
-Voici has a large dining kitchen, Voila only a kitchenette, and Votre a well-equipped kitchen plus dining area.
+If self-catering in the cottage, there are plenty of groceries available locally.
+It has a well-equipped kitchen plus dining area.
 Expect salt, pepper, herbs, spices, oil and flour on arrival, and week-long bookings receive a bottle of house wine or Normandy cider.
 And you're welcome to dine at the chateau of an evening (except Thursdays) if self-catering starts to pall.

 This is the perfect house for children - there's lots of space inside and out, and the relaxed atmosphere means you won't constantly be worrying whether the kids have stained the carpets.

 If staying in the stable cottages you still get access to the fun and games on offer at Le Castel, to romp around the parkland, and discover the woodland den and play marquee.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)